Articles About Crystal Yacht Expedition Cruises

 - Spring, Summer and Fall, 7-night Adriatic Sea between or round-trip from mostly Venice, Dubrovnik and/or Athens, with various combinations of ports that may include Rovinj, Sibenik, Trogir, Vis, Hvar, Split, Zadar, Opatija, and Korcula, Croatia; Kotor, Montenegro; Piran, Slovenia; and Corfu, Parga, Itea, Hydra, and Navplion, Greece.
 Each of the 7-night cruises can be combined with the following one to create a 14-night cruise without repeating ports.

 - December, 9-, 10- and 11-night Middle East round-trip from Dubai, calling on Khasab and Muscat, Oman; Doha, Qatar; and Sir Bani Yas Island and Abu Dhabi, UAB.

-- When CRYSTAL ENDEAVOUR debuts in 2020, the expedition ship will cruise in East Asia (Japan and the Russian Far East), Indonesia, including Borneo, Philippines, Australia, New Zealand, including the Ross Sea, and Antarctica from Ushuaia where it will operate will the highest ice classification for an expedition cruise vessel.
+- CRYSTAL ENDEAVOUR entered service in mid-summer 2019 with initial expedition cruises in Japan and the Russian Far East, Indonesia, Borneo, Philippines, Australia, New Zealand, including the Ross Sea, and Antarctica from Ushuaia where it will operate will the highest ice classification for an expedition cruise vessel.
 In August 2021, the ship will undertake a 28-night westward voyage via the Northeast Passage.
 A description of the new ship’s amenities include two helicopters and two 7-passenger submarines.